Class 3 Year 4 & 5 Autumn 1 2019.

 Welcome to Class 3!
 I hope you have all had a fabulous holiday and as a newly qualified teacher, I am really looking forward to beginning a fantastic year of learning and fun with you.
 I am sure we will have a fantastic year full of opportunities where the children can take ownership of their learning.
 I am keen to foster a supportive, active, open and caring class environment, where qualities such as respect, empathy and resilience play a vital role.

 For the first couple of weeks this half term, in Literacy we will be basing our work around Roald Dahl and the fantastic books he has written before moving on to linking out Literacy work with our Anglo Saxon topic work; looking at newspaper reports, letter writing, diary entries, instructional writing and persuasive texts.
 We will explore many books together to help us improve our writing, grammar and punctuation and our reading skills including prediction and deduction.
 We will put a lot of emphasis on spellings and handwriting, as they are key for success in Year 6.

 I expect children in Class 3 to be reading on a daily basis and their Reading Records to be kept up to date with new books given out if finished the current one.
 Weekly spellings will be given on a Friday, and will be tested the following Friday.
 Please make sure you take the time to learn these.

-Some areas of maths we will be covering in this half term will include; 2D and 3D shape, symmetry, translation, rotation, time, measure and of course confidence in number.
-We will continue to promote a mastery approach encouraging fluency in mathematical understanding and independent problem solving rather than rote learning for tests.
-We will develop skills such as visualisation, questioning, mental strategies and pattern recognition.
+Areas of maths we will be covering in Class 3 this Autumn half term include; place value, addition and subtraction and multiplication and division.
+Throughout the half we will be perfecting our skills in mental and written strategies for the four operations.
+We will focus on developing resilience and confidence towards learning and teaching a mastery approach, promoting mathematical understanding and problem solving rather than rote learning for tests.
+We will develop skills such as visualisation, mental strategies and pattern recognition.